Grand National Horse Race

 Horse Racing

-Some interruptions to the race have occurred throughout history.
-During World War I, Liverpool was unable to host the Grand National, leading to an alternate race being contested at Gatwick Racecourse from 1916 to 1918.
-World War II prevented any editions of the race, so there was a hiatus from 1941-1945.
+Throughout history there have been several interruptions to the race.
+During World War I, the Mersey was unable to host the Grand National, leading to an alternative event at Gatwick Racecourse from 1916 to 1918.
+World War II also resulted in the cancellation of the race, leading to a hiatus in the event from 1941 to 1945.

-In 1993, a mishap at the beginning of the race caused great confusion.
-The race was abandoned because many riders had already hit the course, preventing officials from being able to start again as required.
-Meanwhile, in 1997, the race was moved from Saturday to Monday due to security threats.
+In 1993, the race had a big mix-up at the start that caused a lot of confusion.
+The race was called off because many of the riders had already left the course, making it impossible for officials to restart the race as planned.
+Then in 1997, the race was moved from Saturday to Monday due to security concerns.

 Famous Grand National Races and Winners